 You’ve probably seen many fat bombs recipes around the web and in the Keto groups and wondered what they are.
 Fat bombs are designed to increase healthy fat intake to meet your daily macros target.
 They are delicious high-fat, low-carb snacks.
 You can make a good amount of them and store in the fridge for later use.

 Q. Are Sugar Alcohols Bad For You?

-No. Although sugar alcohols are not bad for you, be aware that there are several keto-friendly sweeteners in the market that are filled with harmful substances.
+Sugar alcohols are not recommended on the keto diet because they may contribute to inflammation and digestive problems.
+Although sugar alcohols are not bad for you, be aware that there are several keto-friendly sweeteners on the market that are filled with harmful substances.
 When in doubt, a brief google search is enough to know if the product is or isn’t bad for you.

 Q. I Love Eating Fruits, What Can I Replace My Fruits With?

 Long story short: replace your fruit with more fat.
 On the other hand, if fruit is irreplaceable, there are also some keto-friendly fruits, such as berries, some fruits which may be eaten in moderation, such as apples and pears, and then the high carb, high-fat fruits such as bananas and pineapples and cherries, which should be avoided.